Taha-Rouabah/COVID-19/README.md

-This package includes computational tools to fit data, simulate and calibrate parameters of the compartmental epidemiological SEIQRDP model using a genetic fitting algorithm and parallel computing techniques.
+This package includes computational tools to fit data, simulate and calibrate parameters of the compartmental epidemiological SEIQRDP model using a genetic fitting algorithm, a cross-validation method and parallel computing techniques.

 ### Architecture